CrashMtfk/Portfolio/README.md

 # Portfolio
- My personal website
+ My personal website <br>
- Still working on it...
+ The goal for this portfolio is to: <br>
+ - Exercise HTML <br>
+ - Exercise CSS concepts <br>
+ - Getting better and experimenting with different design items